 In the meantime, we started managing a number of Linux-based Oracle Database instances and invested many working hours just to make Server Farmer 100% compatible with Oracle Database from 10g to then-upcoming 12c.

-At the end of 2014 a decision has been made to extract the core Server Farmer code and templates, and release it as open source, thus allowing others to use it for free.
+At the end of 2014 a decision has been made to release the core Server Farmer as open source, thus allowing others to use it for free.
 The initial open source commit was made in March 2015.

 In late 2015 another decision has been made, to split Server Farmer into very light core part, and a set of extensions moved to individual repositories, thus:

-In 2018, Server Farmer has over 10 years of history of managing, production servers (which is longer than in competing Chef framework), including 3 years of being successful open source project.
+In 2018, Server Farmer has over 10 years of history of managing, production servers (which is longer than eg. for Chef framework), including 3 years of being successful open source project.
 It was used to manage the infrastructure for over 160 customers, which consisted of:

 - over 650 physical/virtual servers and containers, located in multiple data centers, in almost 10 major cities in Poland, and at least 2 cities in Germany